Fnour790/styleai/README.md

 # 🎨 StyleAI — AI Personal Stylist

-> Your AI-powered fashion assistant built with FastAPI + FashionCLIP + Claude + Next.js
+> An AI-powered fashion assistant built with FastAPI + FashionCLIP + Claude + Next.js
 > Built in Tunisia 🇹🇳 — A fashion marketplace for the future

 ---